RobustFieldAutonomyLab/la3dm/README.md

 # Learning-Aided 3D Mapping
 ---
-## Overview
----

 A suite of algorithms for learning-aided mapping.
 Includes implementations of Gaussian process regression and Bayesian generalized kernel inference for occupancy prediction using test-data octrees.
 This framework also contains the components necessary to run OctoMap as a baseline.

+## Overview
+---

 This implementation as it stands now is primarily intended to enable replication of these methods over a few datasets.
+In addition to the implementation of relevant learning algorithms and data structures, we provide two sets of range data (sim_structured and sim_unstructured) collected in Gazebo for demonstration.
+Parameters of the sensors and environments are set in the relevant `yaml` files contained in the `config/datasets` directory, while configuration of parameters for the mapping methods can be found in `config/methods`.

 If you found this code useful, please cite the following: